KasraRasi/MLOPS-MentalHealth-Project/README.md

-# MLOPS-MentalHealth-Project
+# MentalHealth
-This MLOPS  Project is to help individuals with probebility of mental health problem base on thier public posts on reddit
+ This project it can use to detect individuals with mental health problems base on the public posts on reddit